 Gazette Notices.
 The draft Order pares back the circumstances in which changes to a limited partnership must be advertised in a Gazette.
 Under the new regime, PFLPs will not need to advertise the assignment of a partnership interest from one limited partner to another.

-As this is a common occurrence in the life cycle of a fund, the ра be amended such that the Gazette advertisement no longer constitutes the date at which the change comes into effect.
+As this is a common occurrence in the life cycle of a fund, the change will reduce the compliance burden on general partners and fund managers.